Jeeva (2014 film)

 Jeeva is a 2014 Indian Tamil-language sports film written and directed by Suseenthiran, who also produces the film along with cinematographer R. Madhi and art director Rajeevan under the banner of Vennila Kabadi Team.
-The film stars Vishnu and Sri Divya, while Lakshman Narayan plays a supporting role.
+The film stars Vishnu and Sri Divya, while Soori and Lakshman Narayan plays supporting roles.
 Its music was composed by D. Imman, cinematography was handled by R. Madhi and editing was by Anthony L. Ruben, while dialogue was written by Santhosh.
-The film opened to positive reviews from critics on 27 September 2014 and become a successful venture at the box office.
+This film is about a young aspiring cricketer who dreams of playing for the India national cricket team.
+The film opened to positive reviews from critics on 27 September 2014.

 Plot

-This film is about a young aspiring cricketer Jeeva, who dreams of playing for the India national cricket team one day.
-The films begins with Jeeva, sitting in a park bench and starts to narrate his life story.
-He is a lower middle-class boy, who from the very young age is interested in cricket.
-He sees Sachin Tendulkar as his idol.
+The films begins with Jeeva, who sits on a park bench and starts to narrate his life story.
+He is a lower middle-class boy who is interested in cricket from a young age and sees Sachin Tendulkar as his idol.
 Though his father initially does not support him, he later starts to do so on the request of his friend.
 Jeeva grows up and becomes a part of the school team.
 He excels in his game and turns out to be a star player.
 Seeing his performances, a local cricket club offers him a chance to join and train with them, for which his father disagrees saying that his academic performance is poor due to cricket and he may not get a job in future.
-In between Jeeva falls in love with his neighbour girl and they are broken up when their family discovers this.
-Jeeva starts to drink due to this heartbreak.
-So to make him concentrate on good deeds again, Jeeva's father agrees to let him join the cricket club.
+In between, Jeeva falls in love with his neighbor Jenny, but they are broken up when their family discovers this.
+Jeeva starts to drink due to this heartbreak, so to make him concentrate on good deeds again, Jeeva's father agrees to let him join the cricket club.